stakater/stakater-docs/docs/content/sre/tronador/workflow.md

 ### GitOps Repository

-A successful pipeline run will create a new Environment Provisioner CR, and push it to your gitops repository.
+A successful pipeline run will create a new Environment Provisioner CR, and push it to your GitOps repository.

 <figure>
   <img